23-00562/Aguzar_Personal_Project/README.md

 6. Register as a new user or log in using existing credentials to access user-specific functionalities such as room booking, check-in/out, etc. 🔑

 ## Contributors
-- This project, developed and maintained by **Joel Lazernnie A. Aguzar**, was created as an academic requirement for CS 121: Advanced Computer Programming under the supervision of Prof. Francis Jesmar Montalbo.
+- This project, developed and maintained by **Joel Lazernie A. Aguzar**, was created as an academic requirement for **CS 121: Advanced Computer Programming** under the supervision of **Prof. Francis Jesmar P. Montalbo**.
 The project aims to demonstrate proficiency in Python programming and software development through the implementation of a comprehensive hotel management system.
 - Contributions, suggestions, and feedback from the community are welcome and encouraged to enhance the functionality and usability of the system. 🙌